frontity/frontity/README.md

 > **IMPORTANT NOTE!**
 >
 > Frontity framework is in **beta**.
-Feel free to try it out to create a WordPress theme based on React JS and let us know how it goes.
+It allows you to create a WordPress theme based on React JS.
+Please test it out and let us know how it goes!
 Your feedback is extremely valuable in this phase.
 >
 > <div align="center"><a href="https://docs.frontity.org/getting-started"><strong>GET STARTED!</strong></a></div>
 > <br />